edgurgel/solid/README.md

 ```

 And then pass it as an option to render `cache_module: CachexCache`.
+Now while using `{% render 'etc' %}` this custom cache will be used

 ## Using structs in context